Stef-Gijsberts/interfere-synth/report.md

 <!-- Give a general description of your system.
 For example, what are the
 goals of the system?
 Who are the users of the system?
 Why are they interested in using this system? -->
+Interfere is a software sythesizer.
+The goal of a software synthesizer is to enable the user to create sounds to their liking.
+A typical user of a software synthesizer is a musician using a Digital Audio Workstation (DAW).

+A DAW is a computer program that processes several input datastreams, such as data from a connected microphone or musical keyboard, with the ultimate goal of producing a stream of audiosamples.
+This is often done in realtime.

+Most DAWs can load third party instruments and effects as *audio plugins*.
+Several standardized interfaces exist for audio plugins, of which the Virtual Studio Technology (VST) standard is the most widely used and implemented.
+Interfere implements the VST standard.

 # Description